QUAFFquaff/Warehouse-Navigation-Application/README.md

 ------------------------------------
 10/29
 load_data function in main_window:
 if the path is None , system will crash.

+10/30
+the font size in the picture is not clear. and it may looks weird when generate path cause there is a new node (start node) added into the graph.